-Today, many TVs dumb down audio signals from glorious surround sound to basic 2-channel audio before passing them down an HDMI cable, while others do support more channels and even Dolby Atmos, albeit using a more compressed codec like Dolby Digital Plus instead of Dolby TrueHD, which requires too much bandwidth.
-With eARC, the original, full-resolution audio signal can be sent down the HDMI cable — again, producing the very best sound, no compromises.
+Today, many TVs dumb down and compress audio signals before passing them down an HDMI cable, while others do support more channels and even Dolby Atmos, albeit using a more compressed codec like Dolby Digital Plus instead of Dolby TrueHD, which requires too much bandwidth.
+With eARC, the original, full-resolution audio signal can be sent via the HDMI cable — again, producing the very best sound with no compromises.

 eARC: The new kid in town

-We’ve teased some of what eARC can do, but here’s a little more explanation on how it does it, and what other benefits it offers.
+We’ve teased some of what eARC can do, but here’s a little more explanation on how it works, and other benefits it offers.

-The “e” in eARC stands for Enhanced (Audio Return Channel), and is a new standard feature of HDMI 2.1 that aims to provide the best possible audio resolution to come from your TV.
-The new configuration will require eARC support from both your TV and your audio device, which means your devices must support HDMI 2.1 — older HDMI versions will not support eARC.
+The “e” in eARC stands for enhanced Audio Return Channel, and is a new standard feature of HDMI 2.1 that aims to provide the best possible audio resolution from your TV.
+The new configuration will require eARC support from both your TV and your audio device, which means both devices must support HDMI 2.1 — older HDMI versions will not support eARC.
 You’ll also need an HDMI cable with support for Ethernet, like the newer Ultra High-Speed HDMI cables, which do include Ethernet support.

-With eARC, full-resolution sound signals — including top 3D surround sound like Dolby Atmos and DTS:X — whether they come from over-the-air broadcasts, internal streaming apps, or Blu-ray players or game consoles connected directly to your eARC-enabled TV, can be passed back and forth from your TV and audio systems.
+With eARC, full-resolution sound signals — including 3D surround sound formats like Dolby Atmos and DTS:X — can be passed back and forth from your TV and audio systems.
+That’s true whether they come from over-the-air broadcasts, internal streaming apps, or Blu-ray players or game consoles connected directly to your eARC-enabled TV.

-Previously, decoding high-bit-rate audio like Dolby Atmos required plugging your source device directly into a compatible audio/video receiver, soundbar, or powered speakers, as most TVs are limited to outputting compressed surround sound or even stereo audio.
-With eARC, you’ll be able to plug your HDMI devices directly into your TV, and the TV will then send the uncompressed, high-quality audio to a soundbar, receiver, or amplifier directly from the eARC port.
+Previously, decoding high-bitrate audio like Dolby Atmos often required plugging your source device directly into a compatible audio/video receiver, soundbar, or powered speakers, as most TVs are limited to outputting compressed surround sound or even stereo audio.
+With eARC, you’ll be able to plug your HDMI devices directly into your TV and the TV will then send the uncompressed, high-quality audio to a soundbar, receiver, or amplifier directly from the eARC port.